peratonlabs/Illiad-GIFT-lindet/README.md

 pip install scikit-learn==1.3.0 scipy==1.10.1
 pip install timm==0.9.7
 ```
-This environment should work for rounds 1, 5-12, 15
+This environment should work for rounds 1, 5-12, 15, 18

-note: this may not work on r11 ironically.  maybe run pip install timm==0.6.13
+This environment may work on r11 if you run pip install timm==0.6.13 instead of 0.9.7.

 ### Round 14 env